AlexOrlek/bacterialBercow/README.md

 To retrive and curate bacterial plasmids from NCBI:

-`curateplasmids.py -e first.last@email.com -o output-directory`
+`order.py -e first.last@email.com -o output-directory`

 To retrieve and curate a custom set of NCBI accessions:

-`curateplasmids.py -e first.last@email.com --accessions myaccessions.txt -o output-directory`
+`order.py -e first.last@email.com --accessions myaccessions.txt -o output-directory`

 To curate your own plasmid sequences, provide an input multifasta file:

-`curateplasmids.py --sequences samples.fasta -o output-directory`
+`order.py --sequences samples.fasta -o output-directory`

 # Options and usage

-`curateplasmids.py --help` produces a summary of all the options.
+`order.py --help` produces a summary of all the options.

 `--enterobacdbpath` and `--gramposdbpath` flags can be provided with paths to your own PlasmidFinder enterobacteriaceae and gram_positive BLAST databases (created by running the `makeblastdb` command on the fasta files using [command line BLAST](https://www.ncbi.nlm.nih.gov/books/NBK279688/)).<br>
 The `--taxonomyquery` and `--datequery` flags allow the NCBI query to be customised according to the source organism of the accession and the date the accession was first added to NCBI.
 Note that the taxonomy id associated with a given organism can be found through the [NCBI Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi).
 For example, the command below would retrieve _Klebsiella aerogenes_ plasmids, added since the start of 2017:<br>

-`curateplasmids.py -e first.last@email.com -o output-directory -q '"Klebsiella aerogenes"[porgn:__txid548]' -d '"2017/01/01"[PDAT] : "3000"[PDAT]'`
+`order.py -e first.last@email.com -o output-directory -q '"Klebsiella aerogenes"[porgn:__txid548]' -d '"2017/01/01"[PDAT] : "3000"[PDAT]'`

 The `-s` flag specifies which NCBI source database(s) to include; by default both refseq and genbank databases will be included (`refseq_genbank`) but refseq only can be specified (`refseq`).<br>
 By default, the number of threads is 1, but multi-threading is recommended to reduce computing time (for BLAST searches); the number of threads to use is specified using the `-t` flag; the value must not exceed the number of threads available on your machine.<br>
 The `--accessions` flag allows a user to bypass the NCBI query stage, and instead use a custom set of NCBI accessions.<br>
 The `--retrieveaccessionsonly` flag outputs until `accessions_filtered.tsv` (see [Output file](output-files) and [Background and methods](#background-and-methods)).<br>
 The `--retrievesequencesonly` flag outputs until `accessions_filtered_deduplicated.fa`, but does not run the more time-consuming BLAST-based filtering.<br>
-As an example, if you wish to update an existing database with more recent accessions, you could run CuratePlasmids with the `--retrieveaccessionsonly` flag, and compare retrieved accessions with those in the existing database to identify novel putative plasmid accessions that you may wish to include.
-Then, you could run the next stage of CuratePlasmids by providing the set of novel putative plasmids to the `--accessions` flag to determine plasmid accessions to be included in the existing database.<br>
+As an example, if you wish to update an existing database with more recent accessions, you could run bacterialBercow with the `--retrieveaccessionsonly` flag, and compare retrieved accessions with those in the existing database to identify novel putative plasmid accessions that you may wish to include.
+Then, you could run the next stage of bacterialBercow by providing the set of novel putative plasmids to the `--accessions` flag to determine plasmid accessions to be included in the existing database.<br>
 The `--sequences` flag allows a user to provide their own multi-FASTA file of sequences which will be characterised using replicon typing and rMLST typing.